rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

 ## <a name="use-script-action"></a>Use Script Action

 Using Script Action, you can configure additional settings during cluster creations.
-For more inforamtion, see [Customize Linux-based HDInsight clusters using Script Action](hdinsight-hadoop-customize-cluster-linux.md).
+For more information, see [Customize Linux-based HDInsight clusters using Script Action](hdinsight-hadoop-customize-cluster-linux.md).

 Modify the sample in [Create clusters](#create-clusters) to call a Script Action to install R: